PrimarySEND

 Smooth transitions

-Transitions can be particularly difficult for those with attachment difficulties.
+Transitions can be particularly difficult for those with attachment disorder.
 This could range from going down the hall to assembly or having a different teacher for the day, to more significant changes such as trips away or moving schools.

 Taking time to go through small changes will really help.
 Larger changes need longer planning, with opportunities for the child to gradually build up their confidence in a new area or with a new trusted adult.